 Do I have to use the Boone Hall part of my combo ticket on the same day as the other tours?

-Pets are permitted on the property ON A LEASH, but they are not permitted on any of the tours.
+Pets are permitted on the property grounds ON A LEASH, but they are not allowed to go inside the plantation home during house tours, on plantation tractor tours, or inside the Hospitality Center or Butterfly Cafe.
 Please pick up after your pets.

-Do you have a restaurant on the property?
+Do you have food available on the property?

 Is there parking on site, and do I have to pay for parking?

 We have plenty of parking on site, and it is included with admission.

 Do you have RV parking?